BernadetteCh/my-employees-data/README.md

 ### Instruction

 To use the programm correct, paste in you .env file your MONGO_URL to connect with your MongoDB compass and run the populate.js file with npm run populate.
+Then start your server with npm run dev and start the react app.

 #### CodeSnippets